 Healthy Labrador eyes shouldn’t need much care.
 If you spot a discharge or dirt near your dog’s eyes, wipe it carefully with a warm washcloth starting from the inside corner.
 Use a clean cloth or separate corner of the washcloth for the other eye.

-We’ll list some symptoms of eye problems to watch out for after this grooming guide.
+We’ll list some signs of eye problems to watch out for after this grooming guide.

 7. Bathe Your Dog As Needed (But Not Too Often!)

 Unless your Labrador has a skin condition that requires medicated baths, bathing too often is not recommended.
-Labrador coats contain a natural balance of oils that keep them healthy and water-resistant.
+Labrador coats contain a natural oil balance that keeps them healthy and water-resistant.
 Frequent baths can remove the oils, leading to dry skin and other complications.

 If you want to bathe your Lab, try not to do it more than once a month unless they get dirty or go swimming in a pool.
 Use a dog-friendly shampoo and avoid getting soap in your dog’s eyes.